dotnet/docs-maui/docs/user-interface/layouts/index.md

 In this example, layout works as follows:

-- The blue `BoxView` is given an explicit size of 50x50 device-independent units.
+- The blue <xref:Microsoft.Maui.Controls.BoxView> is given an explicit size of 50x50 device-independent units.
 It's placed in the upper left corner of the layout, which is the default position.
-- The red `BoxView` is given an explicit size of 50x50 device-independent units.
+- The red <xref:Microsoft.Maui.Controls.BoxView> is given an explicit size of 50x50 device-independent units.
 It's placed in the upper right corner of the layout.
-- The gray `BoxView` is given an explicit width of 15 device-independent units, and it's height is set to be 75% of the height of its parent.
+- The gray <xref:Microsoft.Maui.Controls.BoxView> is given an explicit width of 15 device-independent units, and it's height is set to be 75% of the height of its parent.
-- The green `BoxView` isn't given an explicit size.
-Its position is set relative to the `BoxView` named `pole`.
+- The green <xref:Microsoft.Maui.Controls.BoxView> isn't given an explicit size.
+Its position is set relative to the <xref:Microsoft.Maui.Controls.BoxView> named `pole`.

 > [!WARNING]
 > Avoid using a `RelativeLayout` whenever possible.
 It will result in the CPU having to perform significantly more work.